Health and Exercise Science (HES)

 200 First Aid and Cardiopulmonary Resuscitation (.25 course) This course is designed to teach first aid and CPR/AED to a college audience.
 Upon completion of the requirements the student will earn certification in first aid and CPR/AED.
 Fall and Spring semesters.

 202 Aquatics (WSI) (.5 course) This aquatics WSI course introduces Fundamentals of Instructor Training, Whales Tales program, Parent and Child Aquatic program, Water Safety, and the Learn to Swim Program.
 The course is structured to prepare and certify one to teach Red Cross swimming courses.
 To be certified, one must pass skill and written exams in accordance with established Red Cross standards.
 Prerequisite: Intermediate swimming skills.
-Spring semester, odd years.
+Spring semester.

 203 Introduction to Athletic Training (.5 course) This course is designed for students interested in applying for the Athletic Training major and pursuing a career in athletic training.
-Course content focuses on the profession of athletic training as an allied health care profession, and working with patients on the prevention, recognition, evaluation and appropriate care of musculoskeletal injuries.
+Course content focuses on the profession of athletic training as an allied health care profession, and working with patients on the prevention, recognition, evaluation, and appropriate care of musculoskeletal injuries.
 Fall semester.

-205 Prevention and Care of Athletic Injuries (.5 course) Students majoring in Physical Education or completing the Coaching minor take this course.
+205 Prevention and Care of Athletic Injuries (.5 course) Students majoring in Health & Physical Education or completing the Coaching minor take this course.
 This course is an introduction to the prevention, recognition, and management of athletic injuries with practical application of the skills required.
 Fall semester.

 206 Medical Topics in Athletic Training (1 course) Students in this course will explore medical topics relevant to athletic training.
 The course is designed for sophomore AT majors.
 Topics will include risk factors of congenital and acquired abnormalities, epidemiology, wellness screening, health maintenance, special populations, psychosocial concepts, and other areas as required by accreditation standards.
 This course will also cover the necessary knowledge and skills that athletic trainers must possess to recognize, treat, and refer patients with medical conditions and disabilities to the appropriate health care provider.
 Spring semester.